temi-adediran/cutit/README.md

 * No API support
 * No Ruby gem
 * No validation to check the existence of the Url
+* It allows Urls starting with "http://" or "https://" only.
 * No measures to return the same shortened URLs for long URLs that have already been shortened.